Tyne–Wear derby

-The Tyne–Wear derby, also known as the North East derby, is a local derby between the association football clubs Sunderland and Newcastle United.
+The Tyne–Wear derby, also known as the Wear–Tyne derby, The North East Vs The Middle East or the North East derby, is a local derby between the association football clubs Sunderland and Newcastle United.
 The derby is an inter-city rivalry in North East England with the two cities of Sunderland and Newcastle upon Tyne just 12 mi apart.
-Sunderland play their home matches at the Stadium of Light whilst Newcastle play their home matches at St. James' Park.
+Sunderland play their home matches at the Stadium of Light whilst Newcastle play their home matches at St. James’ Park.
 The first meeting of the two sides took place in 1883, with the first competitive fixture being an FA Cup tie in 1888 which Sunderland won 2–0 over Newcastle East End.

-The statistical balance between the sides is very even: to date, having played 156 times in their history (excluding friendlies), both Newcastle and Sunderland have won on 53 occasions while sharing 50 draws; (see summary of results for breakdown).
+The statistical balance between the sides is very even: to date, having played 157 times in their history (excluding friendlies) with Newcastle just edging out Sunderland by a win, 54 to 53 wins respectively whilst sharing 50 draws; (see summary of results for breakdown).
 Sunderland have won six top-flight titles against four for Newcastle.
-Former Sunderland and A.C.
-Milan player Yann M'Vila has described the fixture as bigger than the Milan derby.